-- Storing food in reusable containers is one of the best ways to reduce our environmental impact associated with throwing away single-use containers.
+- Storing food in reusable containers is one of the best ways to reduce the environmental impact associated with throwing away single-use containers.

-- They can also be used for preserving pantry food such as spices, tea, rice, flour, grains, and a range of kitchen ingredients that require storage.
+- Food containers can also be used for preserving pantry food such as spices, tea, rice, flour, grains, and a range of kitchen ingredients that require storage.

 The Advantages of Glass Storage Containers

-Glass food storage containers have more benefits then the plastic containers, making them better choice for your needs.
+Glass food storage containers offer more benefits than plastic containers, which makes them a better choice for food storing purposes.

-Glass is overall a safer for food storage than plastic.
+The glass is overall safer for food storage than plastic.
 Chemicals from plastic containers may migrate from the plastic into your food.
-This commonly occurs when hot food is put into plastic or during microwave heating.
+This commonly occurs when hot food is put into a plastic or during microwave heating.

-Glass food storage containers don’t leach unwanted, poisonous chemicals when in contact with food.
-Glass is inert and non-porous natural material.
-Glass containers are free from any leakage and safe for using over and over again.
+Glass food storage containers don’t leach unwanted, poisonous chemicals in contact with food.
+Glass is an inert and non-porous natural material.
+Glass containers are free from any leakage and safe for use over and over again.

 There are many environmental concerns associated with the production and disposal of plastics.
-Plastic trash is the he most obvious form of pollution associated with plastic, that affects the environment.
+Plastic trash is the most obvious form of pollution that affects the environment.
 Plastics production also releases toxic chemicals into the air.
 Going plastic-free reduces the amount of plastic ending up in the waste stream.
 Once you buy a glass storage container you can use it almost indefinitely.
 Broken glass containers can be recycled.
-Recycling glass is cost-efficient and the process doesn’t compromise glass’ quality.
+Recycling glass is cost-efficient and the process doesn’t compromise glass quality.

-When you are finished with dinner you don’t have to wait for the food to fully cool before transferring leftovers to glass container.
-There is no need to worry about the transfer of toxic chemicals when the food is heated like with the plastic food containers.
+Once you finish your dinner, you don’t have to wait for the food to fully cool before transferring leftovers to a glass container.
+There is no need to worry about the transfer of toxic chemicals when the food is heated like with plastic food containers.

 Plastic containers look dried out and feel brittle after repeated use and dishwashing.

-Glass containers are attractive and look nice on the counter, in your fridge, and on your dining table.
-Food also looks more appealing when placed in a glass container over a plastic one.
-Glass is non-porous, scratch proof and after decades of use it still looks brand new.
+Glass containers are attractive and look nice on the counter, in your fridge, or at your dining table.
+Food also looks more appealing when placed in a glass container.
+The glass is non-porous and scratch-proof.
+After decades of use, it still looks brand new.

 Storing food in clear glass makes it easy to see the content inside without removing lids.
 This makes it easy to manage the food in your fridge.
-This also helps lessen food waste, because you can check up and use leftovers before they go bad.
+This also helps lessen food waste, because you can easily check up on leftovers before they go bad.

-Washing plastic containers in a dishwasher is not recommended because hot water and steam can cause plastic to release harmful chemicals.
+It is not recommended to put plastic containers in the dishwasher, because hot water and steam can cause the plastic to release harmful chemicals.

-Glass containers are very easy to clean, because non-porous surface doesn’t absorb stains, food, and germs.
-They can be safely washed in dishwasher with no worries of scratching or warping the surface.
-Washing in dishwasher, at high temperatures makes easy to sanitize them.
+Glass containers are very easy to clean because the non-porous glass surface doesn’t absorb stains, food, and germs.
+They can be safely washed in the dishwasher with no worries of warping or scratching.
+Moreover, washing in the dishwasher, at high temperatures helps to sanitize them.

-Plastic containers often get stained with the foods that are stored in them.
-Plastic also absorbs the flavors and smells of the food that can linger once the food’s gone.
+Plastic containers often get stained by the foods that are stored in them.
+Plastic also absorbs the smells of the food that can linger for a while.

-Glass containers are non porous and won’t absorb stains and smells of the foods you keep in them.
-This features make glass containers perfect for storing all foods including acidic food.
-Glass food containers have a glossy surface which helps keep food clean, fresh and tasty for long.
+Glass containers are nonporous and won’t absorb stains and the smell of the food you keep in them.
+This feature makes glass containers perfect for storing all foods, including foods with intense color or smell.
+The smooth surface of glass food containers helps keep food clean, fresh, and tasty for a longer period.

-After a years use plastic containers have scratches and discoloration, and can lose their shape.
+After a year of using plastic containers have scratches and discoloration, and can also lose their shape.

 Glass food storage containers are designed to last long.
 The glass is more durable and won’t break down over time, like plastic.
 They can be reused repeatedly and washed over and over again in the dishwasher without sacrificing their shape and durability.
-Unless dropped they will last a lifetime and still hold up well.
+Unless dropped or hit against a hard object they will last a lifetime and look brand new.

 Plastic food containers are not safe to put in the microwave because toxic chemicals can migrate into food during microwave heating.

-Glass food containers are microwave safe, unlike plastic ones.
-Stored in freeze in glass bowls the food is ready to be quickly microwaved for launch.
-We can microwave and eat the food from the same glass container.
+Glass food containers are microwave safe.
+Stored in a freeze, glass bowls with the food are ready to be quickly microwaved for launch.
+We can even eat food from that glass container.

-Glass is heavier than plastic.
+The glass is heavier than plastic.
 Plastic containers are lightweight and can be ideal for transporting food.
 Plastic takes less space and is easier to carry in a backpack.
-Plastic is a material of choice if you want something lighter to carry around.
+Plastic is a material of choice if you want something light to carry food around.

 Glass containers require more careful handling compared to the tougher plastic food packaging.
-Glass is essentially melted sand and it is fragile and easily breakable when knocked accidentally or dropped.on the floor.
-Broken glass can injure a person or leave a mess behind.
+Glass is essentially melted sand and it is fragile and easily breakable when accidentally knocked or dropped on the floor.
+Broken glass can leave a mess behind.
 That may be a concern if you have kids in your family.

 Glass containers are usually more expensive than plastic.
 However, glass containers last longer and don’t need to be replaced as often as plastic ones.
-Opting for glass food containers, actually saves you money in the long run
+Buying glass food containers actually saves you money in the long run